Policy on Access to Electronic Records

-Access to an employee’s electronic records will be provisioned in the following manner:
+Access to electronic records will be provisioned in the following manner:

-- For access to files on an individual’s home folder on the College’s network (H: drive), IT will copy the contents of the drive to another location and provision access to the files to the supervisor or requesting authority.
+- For access to an individual’s files on a shared network drive (H: drive), IT will copy the contents of the drive to another location and provision access to the files to the supervisor or requesting authority.

-- For access to an individual’s Microsoft Exchange account, the IT department will export the current mailbox and deliver it to the supervisor/requesting authority OR provide full access to the account from the supervisor/requesting authorities existing mailbox (this will create a new set of mailfolders for the supervisor/requesting authority which will contain the employees exisiting and new mail)
+- For access to a staff member’s Microsoft Exchange account, the IT department will export the current mailbox and deliver it to the supervisor/requesting authority OR, if deemed necessary, provide full access to the account from the supervisor/requesting authorities existing mailbox (this will create a new set of mail folders for the supervisor/requesting authority which will contain the employees existing and new incoming mail)

-- For access to voice mail or call record details, the IT department will provide a secure, removeable drive or CD with the requested data in a .wav format (for voice mail) and a .txt format for call record details.
+- For access to voice mail or call record details, the IT department will provide a file or media with the requested data in a .wav format (for voice mail) and a .txt format for call record details.

 - For access to files on the College’s Secure File Sharing system, Box, the requestor will be granted access to the specific folders as a Co-Owner of the folder(s) including read, edit, and download rights.

 - For access to network logs, voice mail, call detail, or internet flow records IT will make the files available via a shared, secured folder on Box.

 Access to any and all of these electronic records will be granted for as long is necessary to conduct the College’s business or to satisfy the needs of the requesting authority.
 Once access is no longer needed the supervisor or requesting authority must notify the College’s Chief Information Officer so that the provisioned accounts can be terminated.